 There is currently no cure for Alzheimer’s disease, but there is a lot that can be done to enable someone to live well with the condition.
 Read about some of the drug and non-drug treatments, support and activities.

-The support available to help someone live well with the condition includes drug treatments, and care and support without drugs.
+The support available to help a person live well with the condition includes drug treatments, and care and support without drugs.
 The person should have a chance to talk to a professional about their diagnosis who could be a:

 - psychiatrist or mental health nurse